Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 It’s the opposite.

-Using augmentative and alternative communication will stimulate development and continue to help the user improve their language capabilities.
+Using augmentative and alternative communication will stimulate development and continue to help you improve your language capabilities.

 When Should Your Child Start Using AAC?